 Enable: Enable the Wi-Fi Protected Setup feature.

-Note: If this option is unchecked, the WPS button on the back of the router will be disabled.
+Note: if this option is unchecked, the WPS button on the side of the router will be disabled.

 Lock Wireless Tick this option to lock the configured wireless security Security Settings: settings.